Jay-Iles/time-travel-fitd/Factions.md

 Goal: Prevent tampering with history, uphold the Temporal Preservation Act of 4388

-Reach: Far Future, Future
+Reach: 4

+Base: Late Temporal Era

 # Acolytes of the Eternal Circuit
 Face: High Priest Wistful Interrogation

 Goal: Make the end of time identical to the beginning, create a "big crunch" at the end of history

-Reach: Far Future, Far Past
+Reach: 3

+Base: The End of Time

 # Transtemporal Prosperity Chamber
 Face: Board President Weston

 Goal: Manipulate history to make a killing (often literally) on the 24th Century Stock Market

-Reach: Modern Day, Future
+Reach: 2

+Base: Cyberpunk Era

 # Foedus Vigilantia